You’re a busy, efficient person, juggling a daily ‘to do’ list, racing everywhere at 100mph trying to achieve as much as you can every day.

 - Eat nutritionally rich foods.
 Plenty of fruit and veg, good fats – yes some fats are good for you! good quality protein, complex carbs.
 And try to drink more water!

 - Take the best quality multivitamin and mineral complex you can afford.
 Buying the cheapest in the shop is a false economy.
+I particularly like those from Cytoplan, a UK based company offering high quality vitamins at an affordable price.

 If you’d like some more help and advice on how to tackle your stress levels, drop me a line today!